Photo by Gina Falcone

 The cherry blossom trees are the stars of springtime in Washington, DC.
 From peak bloom (March 22-25) to where to find them, here’s what you need to know before planning your trip to see the blossoms.

 The cherry blossom trees are without a doubt the stars of springtime in Washington, DC.
-Visit the District during this time and you’ll find the nation’s capital is accented in pink for the National Cherry Blossom Festival, which takes place which virtual and in-person events from March 20 – April 16, 2023.
+Visit the District during this time and you’ll find the nation’s capital is accented in pink for the National Cherry Blossom Festival, which takes place from March 18 – April 16, 2023.
 Here are some must-knows as you plan to celebrate the blossoms during a visit to DC.

 When do the cherry blossoms bloom?

 This popular question has a different answer year-to-year.
-Stay tuned for the 2023 predicted peak bloom dates from the National Park Service.
+The National Park Service has predicted that peak bloom will take place from March 22-25 in 2023.
 The average peak bloom date, which is when 70% of the flowers of the cherry blossom trees are open, is around April 4.
 In the past, peak bloom has occurred as early as March 15 and as late as April 18.
 The entire blooming period can last up to 14 days, which includes the days leading up to peak bloom.
 NPS annually predicts the official peak bloom and shares details on its website, which also indicates that “it is nearly impossible to give an accurate forecast much more than 10 days before the peak bloom.”
 The best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins, but the blossoms can last for up to two weeks under ideal conditions.